The summer lectures, held on the Annapolis and Santa Fe campuses on Wednesdays, are free and open to the public.

 - Seminar: Abraham Lincoln’s “The Perpetuation of Our Political Institutions: Address before the Young Men’s Lyceum of Springfield, Illinois, January 27, 1838,” led by Eva Brann (H89)

-Join us for opening remarks from Emily Langston, associate dean for graduate programs, and a keynote address by retired tutor and honorary alumnus Geoff Comber, whose efforts in the late 1970s brought the GI to the Annapolis campus.
-A toast will follow, plus music by the St. John’s Chorus.
+- There was also an all-college GI 50th Anniversary Celebration with opening remarks from Emily Langston, associate dean for graduate programs.
+The keynote address was given by retired tutor and honorary alumnus Geoff Comber, whose efforts in the late 1970s brought the GI to the Annapolis campus.

-During the banquet, GI alum Ben Sasse (AGI98) will be presented the Award of Merit.
+- During the Alumni Association Awards Banquet, GI alum Ben Sasse (AGI98) was honored with the Award of Merit.

-- Three GI alumni seminars will take place during Homecoming:
+- Three GI alumni seminars took place during Homecoming weekend:

 - Seminar: “Burnt Norton,” first poem in The Four Quartets by T.S.
 Eliot, led by Philip LeCuyer